vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/18_THE_MISSION_TO_ENGLAND.md

 THE MISSION TO ENGLAND 25/

-tation was sent to England, he intended to start a vigo- rous agitation in India to back it up.
-With the Parti- tion of Bengal came a change.
+tation was sent to England, he intended to start a vigo###rous agitation in India to back it up.
+With the Parti###tion of Bengal came a change.
 Public opinion in India was roused to an intense pitch.
 Appeals were made to England.
 They were unheeded.
 The people lost their faith in the good intentions of England.
 At this time,